PaulSchulze1337/M5CoreInk/M5CoreInk_Analog_Clock/README.md

-# M5 Core Ink - Analog Clock with NTP Sync and Daylight Saving Time (DST) Support
+# M5Stack CoreInk - Analog Clock

+This Sketch implements an analog clock with NTP synchronization and Daylight Saving Time (DST) support.
+The clock is displayed on the M5 CoreInk display.

+It needs a WiFi connection to synchronize the clock with an NTP server.

 ## Overview
 - Clock is synchronized with NTP server